Danny Care: 2008–2010

-Care had a successful season at club level in 2008–09 with Harlequins who finished 2nd in the Guinness Premiership and reached the quarter-finals of the Heineken Cup, at that point the club's best season in the professional era.
 Care was considered by many to be unlucky not to be selected for the British and Irish Lions squad for the summer tour to South Africa but he retained his place in the England squad for the end of season game against the Barbarians and the 2 match series against Argentina.
 Care started all 3 games which began with a 33–26 defeat in the "non-cap" game against an experienced Barbarians team at Twickenham.
-A week later England beat Argentina 37–15 at Old Trafford, Manchester but lost the return fixture 24–22 the following week in Salta, Argentina meaning that the 2 game series was drawn.
+A week later, England beat Argentina 37–15 at Old Trafford, Manchester but lost the return fixture 24–22 the following week in Salta.

-At the end of the domestic season Care was shortlisted for the PRA Young Player of the Year Award which was voted for by his fellow professionals – he finished 3rd in the voting behind Tom Croft and the winner, Ben Foden.

-In July 2009 Care was named in the England Elite Player Squad for the forthcoming season.
-Earlier in the year he had agreed a 2-year contract extension with Harlequins, committing himself to the club until June 2011.

-Season 2009–10

 Care retained his position as starting scrum-half for the first of the Autumn Internationals in 2009 against Australia, England lost the game 18–9.
-There was widespread criticism of the overall team performance and there were 4 changes for the game the following week against Argentina with Care moving to the replacements' bench to be replaced by Paul Hodgson.
-In another disappointing game England beat Argentina 16–9 and Care remained on the bench for the final game against New Zealand which England lost 19–6.
+There was widespread criticism of the overall team performance and the following week against Argentina Care moved to the replacements' bench.
+England beat Argentina 16–9 and Care remained on the bench for the final game against New Zealand which England lost 19–6.
 Care made brief appearances late in the game against both Argentina and New Zealand.

-By the start of the 2010 RBS 6 Nations Care had regained his place as No.1 scrum-half and he started all 5 games in the championship.
-He played a prominent part in England's 30–17 victory against Wales in the opening game at Twickenham, scoring a try early in the second half and the following week against Italy in Rome, England won 17–12.
-England selected an unchanged team for the next game at home to Ireland but lost 20–16 to a late Irish try.
-England's championship hopes ended in the next game, away to Scotland, which finished 15-all.
-Care was part of a much improved England performance in the final game of the championship against France in Paris.
-France won 12–10 to claim the Grand Slam, England finished in 3rd place.

-At club level Care had a disappointing season with Harlequins who finished in 8th place in the Guinness Premiership, missing out on qualification for the Heineken Cup.
+Care regained the starting spot for the 2010 RBS 6 Nations, starting all 5 games in the championship.
+He played a prominent part in England's 30–17 victory against Wales in the opening game at Twickenham, scoring a try early in the second half but a mixed campaign saw England finish in 3rd place.
+At club level, Care had a disappointing season with Harlequins who finished in 8th place in the Guinness Premiership, missing out on qualification for the Heineken Cup.